 Another thing to remember, whatever VA Disability Pay you will get will be 100% TAX FREE!!!!
 The payment you get per month is exactly what is on the URL above.

-The following theSITREP Youtube videos are AWESOME references per VA Disability Rating:
+The following theSITREP YouTube videos are AWESOME references per VA Disability Rating:

 0% VA Disability Service-Connection | VA Disability Claim Help | theSITREP